 The multimedia guide will be included in the price of admission.

 Exception : Multimedia guide is not available when the Abbey opens for Wednesday Lates from 4.30pm until 7pm.

 During peak periods, queuing is expected at the Ticket Office regardless of your pre-booked time slot.

 Westminster Abbey is a working church and subject to occasional closures due to special services and events .

 An absolutely essential part of any visit to London, Westminster Abbey is one of the city’s most iconic buildings.
 Steeped in over a thousand years of history, Benedictine monks first started worshipping at this site in the middle of the tenth century and the current building has been there for over 700 years.

 This magnificent gothic construct is a sight to behold and the incredible stained glass is some of the most impressive in the UK.

 Visit the literary corner, a place of pilgrimage for literature lovers.
 It is named the Poet’s Corner due to the number of poets and writers that have been buried there such as William Shakespeare, Charles Dickens, and Rudyard Kipling.

 Kings and Queens

-Westminster Abbey has been the coronation church since 1066 and seventeen monarchs are buried there.
-The Abbey was also the place where William and Kate tied the knot in 2011.
+Westminster Abbey has been the venue for 39 Royal coronations since 1066 including the current reigning King Charles III.
+With seventeen monarchs buried at the Abbey, it was also the wedding venue of William and Kate in 2011.